konveyor/kai/docs/scenarios/jdk_8_to_17_migration/README.md

 #### Applying Fixes

-Click the `check icon` next to the filenames in tje left pane to finalize the updates.
+Click the `check icon` next to the filenames in the left pane to finalize the updates.

 After applying all the changes, Kai retriggers analysis, and no further incidents were found, confirming a successful migration.

 ![resolved-changes.png](images/resolved_changes.png)

-## Step 4: Build the app
+## Step 5: Build the app

 With all migration changes applied, we can now build, package, and deploy the updated application.